Fire and rescue services

 If proper safety equipment isn't available, use another provider.

-Flash floods can happen in the Judean Hills and Negev desert in the winter months from November to March.
+Flash floods can happen in the Negev desert in the winter months from November to March.

 Sandstorms, dust storms and bushfires happen during the warmer months.